SmitMaurya23/InstInc/README.md

 Inst'Inc - Full-Stack Social Media Platform

+Description
+Inst'Inc is a full-stack social media platform developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This platform allows users to create profiles, post images, view feeds, comment on posts, search for other users, and communicate through a chat feature.
+The application ensures secure user access through authentication mechanisms involving sessions, web sockets, cookies, and JWT.

 Features
 User Profiles: Create and manage personal profiles.
 Image Posting: Upload and share images with other users.